kleros/stake-curate/frontend/docs.md

 Advanced users may want to make this item stake be higher, in order to get punish griefers and get greater compensations from the damages they may cause, but I don't know how to provide this option in a simple way.

 **Items Panel**: It shows you the items that were submitted to this list.
-There a bunch of filters, examples: Included, Challengeable, Removed, Outdated... .
+There is a bunch of filters, examples: Included, Challengeable, Removed, Outdated... .
 Included is the filter that's enabled by default.
 For each item, it shows the properties of the latest edition.
 They are pruned or omitted if they need to, in order to fit.
 Clicking on an item directs to Item View.
 In this view, if an item is challengeable, you can see how many tokens could you get by challenging and winning.
 In case the List is a List of Lists, the Item instead provides a button to open the list, but it can still be clicked to check its details like any other Item.